ProvableHQ/welcome/documentation/aleo/02_hello.md

     output r4 as array3.private;
 ```

-As you can see, we can input an interface into register `r0` and access interface elements with the `.` syntax.
-We perform the `add` instruction on every element, storing the results in registers `r1`, `r2` and `r3` and, finally, we make use of the cast command to create a new `array3` interface into `r4`.
+As you can see, we can input a struct into register `r0` and access struct elements with the `.` syntax.
+We perform the `add` instruction on every element, storing the results in registers `r1`, `r2` and `r3` and, finally, we make use of the cast command to create a new `array3` struct into `r4`.

 Now, let's run it.
-In this case, the only new thing you need to know is that interfaces are passed to the cli in the following format:
+In this case, the only new thing you need to know is that structs are passed to the cli in the following format:

 ```bash
 "{a0: 1u32, a1: 2u32, a2: 3u32}"